mymth/vanillajs-datepicker/docs/api.md

 When `render: false` option is used, the method omits re-rendering the picker element.
 In this case, you need to call [`refresh()`](api?id=datepickerrefresh) method later in order for the picker element to reflect the changes.
 The input field is refreshed always regardless of this option.

 When invalid (unparsable, repeated, disabled or out-of-range) dates are passed, the method ignores them and applies only valid ones.
-In the case that all the given dates are invalid, which is distiguished from passing no dates, the method considers it as an error and leaves the selection untouched.
+In the case that all the given dates are invalid, which is distinguished from passing no dates, the method considers it as an error and leaves the selection untouched.

 ```javascript
 datepicker.setDate( date1 [, date2 [, ... dateN ]][, options ] )